occasion-2/CrossLingual-TTS-Lab/README.md

 > the model preserve speaker identity without leaking source-language accent,
 > phonetics, or prosody into the target language?

-The first implementation is intentionally lightweight: it gives you a working `uv` project, a config-driven run planner, a dummy synthesis backend for smoke tests, pluggable model/metric interfaces, and machine-readable plus Markdown reports.
-Heavy integrations such as F5-TTS, CosyVoice, XTTS, speaker embedding models, ASR, LID, SER, and source-language leakage probes can be added behind the same interfaces.
+The harness started as a lightweight `uv` project with a config-driven run planner, a dummy synthesis backend, pluggable model/metric interfaces, and machine-readable plus Markdown reports.
+It now includes several real TTS backends and metric adapters, while source-language leakage probes and SER-based emotion preservation metrics remain future extensions.

 ## Quick Start